-Only a few respondents offered additional comments regarding charter schools during the 2021-22 academic year.
-Comments provided noted the importance of additional opportunities for students and support from the state when developing the charter school.
-Additional comments were made regarding disappointment on not receiving a WCSP subgrant and concerns regarding how charter schools are funded.
+Only a few respondents offered additional comments regarding charter schools during the 2022-23 academic year.
+Comments provided noted the importance of flexibility of programming to match the student needs and having access to federal funding.

 DPI Action on Federal Charter School Grant Applications